 Shabana Sharif Bio

-Shabana has an Executive Master of Public Administration from Baruch College (CUNY) and an MS in Education from City College (CUNY).
+Shabana has an Executive Master of Public Administration from Baruch College (CUNY), an MS in Education from City College (CUNY), and a BS in Marketing.
 She lives outside of New York City.

-Currently, Shabana is an Essay Reader for The Rumpus and Shabana co-founded Jahajee Sisters: Empowering Indo-Caribbean Women.
+Currently, Shabana is an Essay Reader for The Rumpus and Shabana co-founded Jahajee - Indo-Caribbeans for Gender Justice.

 Inspirational Memoirs